naturalinteraction/basil/README.md

 - [x] Click 4 times instead of 24, perspective grid
 - [x] Store date and time of crop start
 - [ ] ~~Send sensor health warning (if something is wrong among cpu, memory, disk, temperature, camera properties, calibration...)~~
 - [ ] ~~Compare camera properties that are a result of color calibration and auto calibration across multiple sensors.
-Which BF?
 It seems like shutter speed should be at least 5000.
 Probably find some custom target RGB values with new colorcheckers.~~
 - [ ] ~~Search brightness and contrast values (after the gains are good).
 Or make sure brightness is 50 and contrast is 10 and so on.~~
 - [ ] ~~Further test the exposure metering modes~~
 - [ ] ~~Possibly freeze awb but not iso, expo, shutter~~